ReTraceQA: Evaluating Reasoning Traces of Small Language Models in Commonsense Question Answering: Related Work

 In parallel to specialized PRMs, general-purpose LLMs prompted as judges have emerged as an effective –– albeit expensive –– alternative approach.
 These models assess reasoning trace validity without task-specific training, providing both binary correctness judgments and localized error identification~\cite{zheng2024processbenchidentifyingprocesserrors}.
 While more flexible than PRMs, judges may lack the specialization that targeted training provides.

 \paragraph{Benchmarks for Reasoning Evaluation.} Several benchmarks have been developed to evaluate models' abilities to identify errors in reasoning traces, each with distinct characteristics.
 ProcessBench~\cite{zheng2024processbenchidentifyingprocesserrors} specifically targets reasoning error identification by requiring models to indicate the exact location of incorrect steps within mathematical reasoning traces.
 MR-Ben and MR-GSM8K~\cite{zeng2024mrgsm8kmetareasoningbenchmarklarge, zeng2024mrbenmetareasoningbenchmarkevaluating} offer more comprehensive meta-reasoning assessment, including error localization, error explanation, and suggested corrections.
-Findings from these benchmarks consistently demonstrate that even state-of-the-art LLMs struggle to detect reasoning error locations accurately, though they show potential for providing helpful corrections once errors are explicitly identified~\cite{tyen2024llmsreasoningerrorscorrect, huang2024largelanguagemodelsselfcorrect}.
+Findings from these benchmarks consistently demonstrate that even state-of-the-art LLMs struggle to detect reasoning error locations accurately, though they do show potential for providing helpful corrections once errors have been explicitly identified~\cite{tyen-etal-2024-llms, huang2024largelanguagemodelsselfcorrect}.

 \paragraph{Limitations and Research Gaps.} Despite progress in process-based evaluation, existing work presents three key limitations.
-First, PRMs and judge models are primarily used for Best-of-N selection, thus ranking multiple outputs to improve generation rather than as tools for validating reasoning traces during evaluation.
+First, PRMs and judge models tend to be used primarily for Best-of-N selection, thus for ranking multiple outputs in order to improve generation rather than as tools for validating reasoning traces during evaluation.
 Second, current benchmarks are largely restricted to mathematical domains, overlooking reasoning types found in commonsense tasks that involve qualitatively different inference.
-Third, the implications of reasoning-aware evaluation on SLM assessment remain underexplored, particularly how final answer metrics can misrepresent underlying reasoning quality.
+Third, the implications of reasoning-aware evaluation on SLM assessment remain underexplored, particularly in respect of how final answer metrics can misrepresent underlying reasoning quality.